-Source: IRS Form 990 and reflected as a percentage of total expenses.
+Source: Combined audit and reflected as a percentage of total program expenses.

-Safe Passage is a U.S.-registered 501(c)(3) organization.
-Camino Seguro is a Guatemalaregistered non-governmental association.
-View our Financial Statement and IRS 990, audited annually by PGM Accounting of Biddeford, Maine by visiting www.safepassage.org/financials.
+Safe Passage is a U.S.-registered 501 (c) (3) organization.
+Camino Seguro is a Guatemalanregistered non-governmental association.
+Visit www.safepassage.org/financials to view our IRS 990 and Combined audit, which are audited annually by PGM Accounting of Biddeford, Maine.

 OUR GLOBAL COMMUNITY

 Safe Passage is grateful to our incredible partners who continue to take part in living out our mission and to those who joined us for the first time in 2024 with commitments to breaking the cycle of poverty and creating transformational change in Guatemala.

 2024 SUPPORTER SNAPSHOT

 Safe Passage's global support community is represented by the following countries: Australia, Canada, Denmark, Germany, Guatemala, Iceland, Spain, The Netherlands, the United Kingdom, and the United States.

 688 visitors

 from January-November

 7 grants through